lunovanas/english-for-designers/03-content-first/index.md

 # Anastasiia Lunova

-## About Me
+## Who am I
-A ~~markesigner~~ brand designer who cares about marketing.
+I′m a curious and open-minded person who loves designing brands and getting new experiences.

 ## My Story

-[__who:__] Hello!
-I'm Anastasiia.
-Nice to meet you!
+Hi, nice to meet you!

-[__where:__] Currently based in Prague, Czech Republic, but originally from brave Ukraine ✌
+I′m currently based in Prague, Czech Republic, but originally from brave Ukraine ✌

 ![Photo of me with headphones at work.](images/photo1.jpg)

-[__work:__] In my work I like to combine design, marketing, and psychology.
+In my work I like to combine design, marketing, and psychology.
 Each brand is a living entity for me, with its own character, features, voice, and behavior.

- [__experience:__] Human-Computer Interaction course, 4 years in marketing, Graphic Design student.
+My experience: Human-Computer Interaction course, 4 years in marketing, Graphic Design student.

-[__also:__] Also, I'm a gamer...board games gamer 😊 Apart from my work and study, I enjoy traveling, dancing, reading and, it seems, figure skating (but so far I have only skated twice 😏)
+Also, I'm a gamer...board games gamer :) Apart from my work and study, I enjoy traveling, dancing, and reading.

 ## Featured Project